cncf/glossary/content/en/database_as_a_service.md

 ## How it helps

-Once a database is deployed, the cloud-based service provider is in charge of all administration/administrative operations to keep it running smoothly.
-This includes configuration management, backups, patches, upgrades, service monitoring, and more, with a user-friendly interface to manage it all.
+DBaaS allows developers to outsource all administration/administrative operations to the cloud-based service provider.
+The service provider ensures the database is running smoothly, including configuration management, backups, patches, upgrades, service monitoring, and more, with a user-friendly interface to manage it all.
 DBaaS helps organizations develop enterprise-grade applications faster while minimizing database costs.